-During the year under review, all consent holders discharging in the Hongihongi catchment demonstrated an overall high level of environmental performance and compliance with the resource consents.
+During the year under review, all consent holders discharging in the Hongihongi catchment demonstrated a high level of environmental performance and compliance with the resource consents.

-2.10.4 Recommendation from the 2015-2016 Annual Report
+2.10.4 Recommendation from the 2016-2017 Annual Report

-In the 2015-2016 Annual Report, it was recommended:
+In the 2016-2017 Annual Report, it was recommended:

-THAT the monitoring programme for discharges to the Hongihongi Stream for the 2016-2017 year is maintained at the same level as in 2015-2016.
+THAT the monitoring programme for discharges to the Hongihongi Stream for the 2017-2018 year is maintained at the same level as in 2016-2017.